anu4619/linux/README.md

   * Enter `shift + :` to save file.
   * After `:` enter `wq` to save and exit.
 - `nano filename` : Esay alternative to vi command.
+- `cp fileA fileB` : Copies the content of fileA and makes another file fileB and paste the content there.
+### Working with Directories
+- `mkdir dirname` : make directory.
+- `rmdir` or `rm -rf dirname`: remove directory.
+- `cd dirname/dirname...` : change directory, jumping to new directory(s).
+- `cd ../..` : change directory, removing previous directory(s).
+- `cp filename /destination/path` : copy and paste files from one folder to another.
+  * `../folder` referes to a folder in previous folder.
+  * `.` refers to the current folder.
+-
 ### Additional commands

 - `scp /local/file/path user@<ip-config>:/destination/path` : Secure Copy Protocol (SCP) used for file transfer between a local and remote server, or between two remote servers, using ssh.